A New Year, A New Start

 Along with Board members, we also have a number of Lyme advocates that attend our meetings to keep them in the loop as they help with initiatives.
 We could also use more advocates.

 We have no specific requirements to become a Board member other than you have to reside in Nova Scotia.
-We would love to include people from a number of stakeholder areas such as pharmacists, naturopaths, doctors, nurses, veterinarians (or people that work in that field), those that work in fields that are considered greater risk (Search & Rescue, NSPC line technicians, surveyors, and more), etc. Some knowledge of Lyme and tick-borne diseases would be helpful, but we can educate you in that regard.
+We would love to include people from a number of stakeholder areas such as pharmacists, naturopaths, doctors, nurses, veterinarians (or people that work in that field), those that work in fields that are considered greater risk (Search & Rescue, NSPC line technicians, surveyors, and more), etc. Some knowledge of Lyme and tick-borne diseases would be helpful, but not necessary.
+We can educate you in that regard.

 We need to do more to help educate the general public and health care providers.